What To Do With An Inherited House With Multiple Heirs?

 Sell the property for cash and distribute the money among the heirs

-This is another popular option for dealing with an inherited property, whether or not there is a will.
+This is another popular option when it comes to figuring out what to do with an inherited house with multiple heirs, whether or not there is a will.

 - Executor can prepare house for sale on the traditional market.
 This will most likely help heirs to receive the most from proceeds, but it will also require a lot more time, money, effort and communication.